boyter/boyter.org/content/posts/sloc-cloc-code.md

 If you remember back at the start one of then first things I did was investigate ways to speed up walking the file tree.
 Two of the candidates I looked at were implementations of parallel tree walkers.
 In the end it turned out that gogodirwalk was the fastest implementation even without running in parallel.
 Naturally my evil plan to make it run even faster, was to make it run in parallel.

-I modified the code to inspect the inital directory passed in and spawn a goroutine for child directory to walk that child.
+I modified the code to inspect the initial directory passed in and spawn a go-routine for child directory to walk that child.
 Then the remaining files were pumped into the processing pipeline channel.

 This approach has the problem that it makes performance unpredictable between different directories.
-If there are many directories we spawn more goroutines and if there is only one folder we only spawn one.
-The best vs worst case performance profiles of this are wildly different, which is probably why the offical Go implementation does not do this.
+If there are many directories we spawn more go-routines and if there is only one folder we only spawn one.
+The best vs worst case performance profiles of this are wildly different, which is probably why the official Go implementation does not do this.

 So with the above simple process in place.